 Ultrasound of the shoulder

-Ultrasound of the shoulder is a fast, relatively cheap and dynamic way to examine the rotator cuff and is particularity useful in diagnosing:
+Ultrasound of the shoulder is a fast, relatively cheap, and dynamic way to examine the rotator cuff and is particularly useful in diagnosing:

 Of course, there is an infinite variety of potential techniques.
-A 'typical' approach is presented here.
-It is important to remember about "tendon anisotropy" in MSK ultrasound.
-Hence each tendon needs to be scanned in multiple projections.
+A "typical" approach is presented here.
+It is important to remember tendon anisotropy in MSK ultrasound.
+Hence, each tendon needs to be scanned in multiple projections.

-Patient position: arm in neutral position, elbow flexed 90 degrees, forearm supinated (palm up).
+Patient position: the arm is in a neutral position, elbow flexed 90°, forearm supinated (palm up).

-- tendon should be located in the intertubercular groove, with minimal fluid around it (tendon sheath communicates with the shoulder joint).
+the tendon should be located in the intertubercular groove, with minimal fluid around it (tendon sheath communicates with the shoulder joint)

-- the tendon fibres should be seen without tears, heterogeneity or thickening (beware of anisotropy).
+the tendon fibers should be seen without tears (discontinuities), heterogeneity, or thickening (beware of anisotropy)

 Imaging planes: the subscapularis tendon should be traced both longitudinally and transversely:

-longitudinal images: probe is placed in transverse position (mediolaterally) over the humeral head with the marker of the probe away from the patient's torso.
-Then, the transducer moved from top to bottom to access three portions of the tendon; i.e, superior, middle, and inferior fibres, then:
+longitudinal images: the probe is placed in the transverse position (mediolaterally) over the humeral head with the marker of the probe away from the patient's torso; then, the transducer is moved from top to bottom to access three portions of the tendon: superior, middle, and inferior fibers; then:

-- transverse images: by turning the probe 90 degrees (now in craniocaudal direction) with the marker towards the patient's head, the short axis of the three portions of the tendon can be assessed by slow sweeping of the probe from its insertion to lesser tubercle and medial-lateral to medial
+transverse images: by turning the probe 90° (now in the craniocaudal direction) with the marker towards the patient's head, the short axis of the three portions of the tendon can be assessed by a slow sweeping of the probe from its insertion on the lesser tubercle towards the midline

-- most tears/tendinopathy involve the cranial portions of the tendon, which are also the hardest to visualise
+most tears/tendinopathies involve the cranial portions of the tendon, which are also the hardest to visualize

-- if the biceps tendon is dislocated then it will lie anterior to the subscapularis tendon which keeps it out of the joint.
-Indeed long head of biceps tendon dislocation is commonly associated with subscapularis tears, as is with a history of previous anterior shoulder dislocation
+if the biceps tendon is dislocated, it will lie anterior to the subscapularis tendon which keeps it out of the joint.
+Indeed long head of biceps tendon dislocation is commonly associated with subscapularis tears, as well as with a history of previous anterior shoulder dislocation

-Patient position: Shoulder internally rotated and extended (reaching to get wallet from back pocket, or scratching between shoulder blade positions).
+Patient position: shoulder internally rotated and extended ("reaching to get wallet from back pocket" or "scratching between shoulder blades" positions).

-- remember that most tears occur in the very distal portion, and therefore this region should be examined with care.
+remember that most tears occur in the extreme distal portion, therefore this region should be examined with care

-the tendon parallels the curved contour of the humeral head, flattening out as it inserts into the greater tuberosity
+the tendon parallels the curved contour of the humeral head, flattening out as it inserts onto the greater tubercle

-Patient position: Patient reaches across and holds the contralateral shoulder with their hand, across their chest.
+Patient position: the patient reaches across their chest and holds the contralateral shoulder with their hand.

 Imaging planes: the infraspinatus tendon should be traced both longitudinally and transversely.

-- the separation of the tendon of infraspinatus from that of the supraspinatus is difficult, so much so that an arbitrary cut-off of 1.5 cm from the anterior edge of supraspinatus is used; i.e the first 1.5 cm of the rotator cuff is designated to be the supraspinatus, and the next 1.5 cm the tendon of infraspinatus.
+the separation of the infraspinatus tendon from the supraspinatus tendon is difficult; so much so that an arbitrary cut-off of 1.5 cm from the anterior edge of the supraspinatus is used, i.e. the first superior 1.5 cm of the rotator cuff are designated as the supraspinatus, and the next 1.5 cm the infraspinatus tendon

-the thickness of the posterior rotator cuff is significantly less than that of the anterior part (3.6 vs 6 mm) and therefore thinning should not be interpreted as partial tears.
+the thickness of the posterior rotator cuff is significantly less than that of the anterior part (3.6 mm vs 6 mm), therefore thinning should not be interpreted as partial tears

-infraspinatus tendinopathy including tears (note: it is rare for infraspinatus to be torn without supraspinatus tears also)
+infraspinatus tendinopathy including tears (note: it is rare for the infraspinatus to be torn without concomitant supraspinatus tears)

-Patient position: Same as for infraspinatus and inferior to this for more inferior part of the posterior labrum.
-For the anterior part, transverse as for biceps tendon, and for the more inferior part the hand behind the head with shoulder abducted.
+Patient position: same as for infraspinatus and inferior to this for the more inferior part of the posterior labrum.
+For the anterior part, transverse as for biceps tendon, and for the more posterior part, hand behind the head with shoulder abducted.
 The literature claims high sensitivity and specificity, especially for the posterior labrum.

-Normal findings: the problematic under surface of the AC joint is, unfortunately, not visible.
+Normal findings: the problematic undersurface of the acromioclavicular joint is, unfortunately, not visible.